-"The solution is very expensive."
+"The solution is very easy to use and configure."

 "If they could extend their fabric towards other vendor environments for integration, that would be great."

-"The security could be improved."
+"The integration could be improved."

 Fortinet FortiGate is an innovative line of firewalls that aim to protect organizations from all types of web-based network threats.
 They come in a wide variety of product types.
 Fortinet FortiGate’s solutions are available in a large range of sizes and form factors and are key components of the Fortinet Security Fabric, which enables immediate, intelligent defense against known and new threats throughout the entire network.